On Sunday, October 24, we’ll release a new version of QuickBase.

 If you have a QuickBase Enterprise account, you can take advantage of the Developer Sandbox feature.
 The Developer Sandbox provides you with a safe environment in which to try out your changes, without affecting users or data in your live application.

 Yes you can!

-You can create a formula text field that will display the value you want to see on the calendar as well as being a colored.
+You can create a formula text field that will display the value you want to see on the calendar as well as showing a color.
 In other words, if you want to see the Status of a record in red on your calendar, you could create a formula text field that displays the value from the field Status and is colored red.

 If you create a formula numeric type of field, you can reference the built in field Record ID # to increment your number automatically.
 If you're not familiar with creating new fields, please see our Add a New Field help topic.

 Append fields can become quite large and contain too much text to display in a report easily.
 You can use a formula text field to display only the most recent value from your append field and then display the formula text field in your reports instead of the append field.